bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 I think the latest numbers are something like an hour and a half from start to finish to get up and running on my computer.
 So pretty good results so far.

-John: 00:24:44
+John Newberry: 00:24:44

 Okay, so let's just dig in a bit into how it's different from `assumevalid`, and why you get that significant performance improvement, or lower time to sync to the tip.
 With `assumevalid`, you get the headers chain, you download all the blocks, and then you're building this UTXO set, but you're not validating signatures as you build up to the `assumevalid` block.
 That building of the UTXO set itself is quite expensive.
 Maybe you can talk a little bit about why that is, and the coins cache, and flushing to disk and that kind of thing.
-Whereas with `assumeutxo`, you don't need to build that UTXO set, you get a snapshot.
+Whereas with `AssumeUTXO`, you don't need to build that UTXO set, you get a snapshot.
 So you just fast forward through the first 500,000 - 600,000 blocks, whatever it is, the height of the assumed UTXO block.
 So maybe just a bit about where you're saving time when you do this?